 "It was a hugely positive experience for me, to have my work appraised in such a spirit of honesty and generosity.
 There was a real encouragement to follow my concerns and the exchange opened up some very helpful suggestions in terms of taking the work forward.
 I'm really starting to feel involved again and excited about my practice"

-5 x 5 Milestone Moments
+4 x 5 Milestone Moments

-This crit aims to create a fun and open dialogue between artists and encourage network building, knowledge sharing, conversation and confidence building in an engaging and warm environment.
+4x5 is an innovative peer review for 4 artists to present 5 works and share current practices, challenges, influences and Milestone Moments.
+The event creates an open dialogue between artists and encourages network building, knowledge sharing, conversation and confidence building in an engaging and warm environment.